 - Centenary House is an accommodation facility only.
 No assistance is provided with care of guests.
 All individuals staying in the house must be fully independent.
 If needed a carer is welcome to stay with the patient.
 It is recommended that all patients are accompanied if possible.

 - The accommodation is totally self-catered.
-Guest must provide all their own food and attend to their own cooking and cleaning.
+Guests must provide all their own food and attend to their own cooking and cleaning.
 Limited tea/coffee etc is supplied.
 There are also some emergency supplies in the pantry in the stage 1 communal kitchen through the dining room.
 Your key will also open this door.

 - There is strictly no smoking in the house or internal courtyards.